-In February 2014 the Company issued a secured debenture for \$1,000,000 ("Secured Debenture") to an unrelated party.
-The Secured Debenture bears interest of 9%, payable monthly, and was initially repayable in full in February 2017.
-This was extended by one year to February 2018 in April 2016 and further to February 2019, with no other items being amended.
-In May 2018, the Company negotiated a further extension of the repayment of the principal of the Secured Debenture to February 2020.
-The Company has the option to prepay the full amount of the Secured Debenture without penalty.
+In February 2014, the Company issued a secured debenture for \$1,000,000 ("Secured Debenture") to an unrelated party.
+The Secured Debenture bears interest of 9%, payable monthly, and is repayable in full in July 2020.
+In September 2019, the Secured Debenture was termed-out over a period of five years where the original bullet principal repayment due in July 2020 was replaced with principal repayments of \$200,000 on January 1st in years 2021 to 2025.
 The Secured Debenture is secured by the Company's currently owned equipment and new equipment acquired, subject to the priority of the BDC Financing.
 The Secured Debenture is further secured by all present and after acquired personal property of the Company subject only to lender charges on receivables and inventory in support of the Companies line of credit and any charges on specific equipment financed or leased.

-The terms of the Secured Debenture restrict the amount of bank operating loan to an amount equal to \$1,000,000, with an increase to \$1,500,000 on a short term basis during the Company's busy season, plus 60% of the
+The terms of the Secured Debenture restrict the amount of bank operating loan to an amount equal to \$1,000,000, with an increase to \$1,500,000 on a short-term basis during the Company's busy season, plus 60% of the Company's aggregate after tax earnings from the date the Secured Debenture was issued, without prior consent from the lender.